 The degree of their enforcement vary by state.
 State governments impose Sharia law on Muslims in some cultural and social matters but generally do not interfere with the religious practices of non-Muslim communities; however, debates continue regarding incorporating elements of Sharia law, such as khalwat (being in close physical proximity with an unrelated member of the opposite sex), into secular civil and criminal law.
 Although specific punishments for violation of khalwat vary from state to state, it is typically punishable by some combination of imprisonment up to two years, a fine of RM 3,000 ($940), or several strokes of the cane.

 Freedom of expression is constitutionally guaranteed but severely restricted in practice.
-The declining situation in recent years has been described as risking a “political meltdown”.
+The declining situation in recent years has been described as risking a “political meltdown”.36theguardian.com/global/2015/oct/30/malaysia-risks-a-political-meltdown-with-its-attack-on-free-speech

 State broadcasters and publishers reflect government views.
 Most private publishers and broadcasters are controlled by parties or business groups allied with the government, and they generally censor programming according to government guidelines.
 Books and films are directly censored or banned for profanity, violence, and political and religious material.

 The internet has emerged as a primary outlet for free discussion and for exposing cases of political corruption.
 The government has responded in recent years by engaging in legal harassment of critical bloggers.
-The Malaysian Communication and Multimedia Commission (MCMC), an agency responsible in part for regulating the internet, has been known to monitor online content and order outlets or bloggers to remove material it views as provocative or subversive.
+Individuals who are deemed to insult the monarchy are often charged under the country’s colonial sedition law.38https://www.hrw.org/world-report/2020/country-chapters/malaysia#e81181

-While the government has pledged to repeal these laws, some of them still remain in effect and court cases against individuals are still ongoing.
-As of March 2019, the government has failed to repeal an anti-fake news law as it had pledged.
+While the government has pledged to repeal many of these laws, some of them still remain in effect and court cases against individuals are still ongoing.
+In October 2019, the government voted to repeal an anti-fake news law.